Healthy Homes Assessment Napier

 What We Do

-As building inspectors we handle all issues that come with expert home inspections.
-We’re here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all elements of specialist home inspects.
+We’re there to make sure you make the right decision when buying your next home.

-We are specialised in a range of solutions to ensure you are completely informed of the condition of any property you might be considering buying or selling and also other services.
+We specialise in a variety of services to ensure you are completely updated on the condition of any property you may be contemplating buying or selling in addition to other solutions.

-With our systemised method of conducting your house inspection as well as the latest technology in software that incorporates digital images into the reports, you are able to actually see any issues that could be discovered.
-Through our detailed reporting it is easy to understand why we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology that incorporates digital images into your document, you are able to actually see any issues identified.
+Thanks to our comprehensive reporting it’s no wonder that we get so many clients recommending our service to family and friends.

 Get in Touch - Have Peace of Mind